 Neon District: can it live up to the hype?

-For these reasons, we think Neon District may turn out to be just as innovative as everyone thinks it will be.
+Still, Neon District may turn out to be just as innovative as many expect.